plomari/dxx/README.txt

 "D.I.
 Monolevel"

 	Quite some unimplemented triggers, but can be played.
-In the sub-level "The Gorge" there is a shield/energy drain triggers and a trigger behind "glass" that disables them.
+In the sub-level "The Gorge" there are shield/energy drain triggers and a trigger behind "glass" that disables them.
 This disable trigger cannot be reached (I'm unsure whether the texture should isolate weapon fire; I opted for yes), and the drain triggers are unimplemented.
 The sub-level "The Forest" has a small